isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 -   **Open Map Dashboard**: Open the map dashboard.

 -   **View in Assets UI**: Use this to show a preview of the map file in the Assets UI.
 In this view, all topic files within the map are shown in a single unified page-by-page view.
+- **Download Map**: Select this option to open the **Download Map** dialog.
+In the **Download Map** dialog, you can choose the following options:
+    - **Use Baseline**: Select this option to get a list of Baselines created for the DITA map.
+If you want to download the map file and its contents based on a specific Baseline, select the Baseline from the drop-down list.
+For more details about working with Baselines, view [work with Baseline](./generate-output-use-baseline-for-publishing.md).
+    - **Flatten File Hierarchy**: Select this option to save all referenced topics and media files in a single folder.

+     You can also download the map file without selecting any option.
+In that case, the last persisted versions of the referenced topics and media files are downloaded.

+    After you click the **Download** button, the map download request is queued.
+You receive the map download-ready notification if the map is ready to download.
+In case the download fails, you receive the notification that the map download failed

+    You can access the download link from the AEM notification Inbox.
+Select the generated map notification in the Inbox to download the map in .zip format.

+    >[!NOTE]
+    >
+    >  By default, the downloaded maps remain for five days in the AEM notification Inbox.

--   **Quick Generate**: Generate the output for the selected map file.
+-   **Generate Output**: Generate the output for the selected map file.
 Output can be generated only for files that are a part of an output preset.
 For more details, see [Article-based publishing from the Web Editor](web-editor-article-publishing.md#id218CK0U019I).
 -   **Close**: Closes the map file.

 The following screenshot shows the Options menu for a file in the DITA Map View: